supercooper64/Yoshis-Adventure/README.md

 - Tutorial Yoshi is now in the game.

-- Dialogue is changed or added.
+- Dialogue is changed or added, similar to The Wizarding World of Yoshis.

 # References to other media